The Creative Doer workshop series!

 Are you sharing your work with integrity and ease?
 (Staying true to your voice and vision, while allowing others to soak up what you’ve created)

 Lots of questions, I know!
 But central questions for anyone who wants to commit wholeheartedly to a creative life.
-Over the past 7 years, more than 750 participants have explored these questions with me in The Creative Doer course, and the work that has been born from it has been beautiful, real and needed.
+I explore them in The Creative Doer book and now I want to dive deeper into them with you.

-You can sign up for the coming workshops below, as well as buy the recordings of the workshops already completed.
+Next workshop is on February 12th, when we’ll dive into Chapter 5 – Fuel Your Work.
+Scroll down to read more and register!
+You can sign up for the coming workshops below as well as buy the recordings of the workshops already completed.

 Each workshop includes: